duwadisudan/whichscript/README.md

 - Hidden local sidecars: `<output>.script.py` (and optionally metadata).
 No clutter in folders.
 - Zero infra: No DB or UI required; integrates well with lab shares and Windows.
 - Script snapshot (not just git): captures exact code even with uncommitted changes; still records git commit/dirty when available.
-- Friendly on Windows/network drives: safe writes and Hidden attributes; right‑click to open generating script.
+- Friendly on Windows/network drives: safe writes and Hidden attributes

 ---